Well, it’s been quite a year or two…..the pandemic, supply chain issues, inflation, and

 tonight.
 Why?
 Because they have implemented a Volatility Buffer as part of their financial

-Right now, with markets and their ups and lately their downs is a smart time to learn more about the Volatility Buffer for your financial plan.
-Remember no one can control events of the world or inflation etc., but you can control having a strategy in place to deal with them.
+Right now, with markets and their ups and lately their downs, is a smart time to learn more about the Volatility Buffer for your financial plan.
+Remember, no one can control events of the world or inflation, but you can control having a strategy to deal with them.

 Learn More About The Volatility Buffer With IFW’s Retirement Planning Education Services —- Weekly Live Retirement Roadmap Free Webinar!

 The IFW provides valuable financial education, resources, and services that help people live their best life.

 Please remember be mindful of the messenger that positions certain products or services as “always” bad or “always” perfect.
 The fact of the matter is there are no “bad products” or “perfect products”.
 The right product is the one that aligns with your goals and objectives.

 The Institute of Financial Wellness believes when it comes to financial decisions; never say “Never” never say “Always”…It Depends.